Graham's legacy (1933 - 1975)

 Support and pacing: Alistair Patten, Gerry Charnley

-On 25 June 1960, the Heaton brothers entered the Fell Record history books for the first but not last time.
+On 25 June 1960, the Heaton brothers entered the Fell Record history books for the first but far from the last time.
 Their surname is the one most associated with attempts and successes on the record – by some margin.
 One or other of the Heaton brothers break the Fell Record on four separate occasions.
-Alan Heaton was a contender with 10 different attempts and successes.
-He paced and supported many more.
+Alan Heaton proved particularly prolific, being the lead contender in 10 different attempts and successes, and pacing and supporting many more.

 It was a sweltering day when Alan Heaton, Ken Heaton and Stan Bradshaw set out from Moot Hall on a 23 hour and 30 minute schedule.
 Unlike Graham, they chose to go anti-clockwise.
-Rather curiously, in the years between 1932 and 1960, some confusion appears to have been sown about his route.
-The Heatons fittingly wanted to follow the route taken in 1932.
-But, for some unknown reason, it came to be believed that Graham had dropped from Robinson to Newlands Hause before heading to Keswick.
-This would have added one more painful mile to the trip.
-Because of the confusion, the Heatons and Bradshaw went to replicate this erroneous transition.
-The detour was made all the worse by the fact that someone trod on the glasses of Ken Heaton at the base of Moss Force.
+Other than that, the brothers wanted to follow Graham's route.
+However, their first transition to Robinson was by the road to Newlands Hause rather than via Little Town.
+This appears to have been because it had come to be believed that Graham had dropped from Robinson to Newlands Hause before heading to Keswick (when in fact he had come down via High Snab).
+This would have added one more painful mile to the round.
+The detour was made all the worse by the fact that someone trod on Ken Heaton's glasses at the base of Moss Force.

 Over the next leg, the three men were forced to split up.
 Bradshaw was plagued by cramp and had to go slower; Ken Heaton dropped out at Black Sail Pass, in large part because of understandable poor vision.
 Alan Heaton was therefore forced to complete the remainder of the leg with no water or supplies, on what was a scorching hot day.